h1

 Sitearm’s company, Development One LLC (Texas), is an independent consultancy specializing in online presence, which he defines as ‘the state of being instantly, digitally, synchronously, available’.
 James maintains multiple relationships with technology providers and users, focusing on hybrid use of VR/AR/MR/XR virtual environments, gear, applications, and practices.

-In his pre-Metaverse career, Neville was Information Management Senior Analyst for Exxon, Exxon Chemical, and ExxonMobil Chemical.
-In his Metaverse career, as an independent entrepreneur, James co-developed and operated Dublin in Second Life and Sister Cities in SL.
+In his pre-Metaverse career, James was Information Management Senior Analyst for Exxon, Exxon Chemical, and ExxonMobil Chemical.
+In his Metaverse career, as an independent entrepreneur, he co-developed and operated Dublin in Second Life and Sister Cities in SL.
 He planned and produced the Second Life Developers Conference and others on behalf of Linden Lab, MacArthur Foundation, Creative Commons, and University of Southern California.

 James teaches Online Teamwork and Collaboration for Technological University Dublin and Çağ University Turkey, and is a member of professional groups regularly visiting and assessing multiple virtual environment platforms for applications in business and education.